wotakumoe/wotaku/glossary/general.md

 :::

 :::details Hinedere
-A Character(s) who has cynical world views, is cold-hearted, and are is highly arrogant.
+A Character(s) who has cynical world views, is cold-hearted, and is highly arrogant.
 They will get easily annoyed by other people, including their love interest at first.
 Example:[Annie Leonhart from Attack on Titan](https://anidb.net/character/51168)

 ![Annie Leonhart](/glossary/general/hinedere.png)
 :::

 :::details Hiyakasudere
 'Hiyakasu' means 'to tease'.
-They are character who likes to tease others and sometimes flirt with those they like.
-They will act really seductive in front of other people and will tease those that get embarrassed easily by their actions and words, possibly the love interest.
+They are character(s) who likes to tease others and sometimes flirt with those they like.
+They will act really seductively in front of other people and will tease those that get embarrassed easily by their actions and words, possibly the love interest.
 Example: [Holo from Spice & Wolf](https://anidb.net/character/29)

 ![Holo](/glossary/general/hiyakasudere.png)
 :::

 :::details Kanedere
 'Kane' means money.
 They are the anime equivalent of gold diggers.
 They often just care about how much money a person has, and nothing else.
-However, if they truly love someone the habit can be broken.
+However, if they truly love someone, the habit can be broken.
 Example: [Eva Heinemann from Monster](https://anidb.net/character/4909)

 ![Eva Heinemann](/glossary/general/kanedere.png)

 :::

 :::details Mayadere
-A character who used to be an antagonist or villain of the series but switched sides after falling in love or becoming fond of another character.
+A character(s) who used to be an antagonist or villain of the series but switched sides after falling in love or becoming fond of another character.
 Example: [Esdeath from Akame ga Kill!](https://anidb.net/character/67551)

 ![Esdeath](/glossary/general/mayadere.png)
 :::